ThatsVie/atlas-web_front_end/accessibility/README.md

 ## Tasks and Usage

 ### Task 0: Make the "Works" Card Focus Visible
 The goal of this task is to ensure that the focus state of the "Works" cards is visually apparent when navigating using the keyboard in the desktop version of the webpage.
+To accomplish this, we updated the CSS to remove opacity settings and properly handle focus states.

 **To test these changes:**